-Jaani’s research examined the liability of intermediaries for third party wrongdoing on the internet, and was supervised by Roderick Bagshaw.
-He was also a lecturer in contract and trusts law at University College, Oxford.
+Before being called to the London Bar, I completed a doctorate in law at Magdalen College, Oxford as a Clarendon Scholar and James Fairfax Oxford-Australia Trust Scholar.
+My research examined the liability of intermediaries for third party wrongdoing on the internet, and was supervised by Roderick Bagshaw.
+I was also a lecturer in contract and trusts law at University College, Oxford.

-In his spare time, Jaani enjoys playing violin, opera, fencing and photography.
+In my spare time, I enjoy playing violin, opera, fencing and photography.